Lemoncode/node-training/README.md

 ### 02 NextTick

-In this sample we are going to ...
+In this sample we are going to learn how to use `nextTick` method.

 ## 03 Events